Kkebuka/birthday-countdown/README.md

 first is to fill the input fields.
-Then click on the submit button if shows a message when the wrong date is entered
+Then click on the submit button if shows a message when the wrong date is entered then you be asked to start all over by clicking a try again button